fnalways/terminus-docs/docs/manual/tasks/install-uninstall-update.md

 To ensure a shared service is running and accessible within the cluster, follow this general installation process based on the type of Shared App:

 * **Headless backend service**:
-    This type of shared applications typically require third-party authorized applications to access its service.
+    This type of shared applications typically require third-party reference applications to access its service.
 Take Ollama for example:
     1. The administrator installs the shared application first.
 This makes the core service available in the cluster.

-    2. Members (including the administrator) install the corresponding authorized application (e.g., Open WebUI or LobeChat) to access the Ollama service.
+    2. Members (including the administrator) install the corresponding reference application (e.g., Open WebUI or LobeChat) to access the Ollama service.

 * **Complete application with built-in UI**:
     This type of shared applications can provide service to itself.
 Typical examples are Dify Shared and ComfyUI Shared.

     1. The administrator installs the shared application first.
-This not only launches the shared service for the cluster, but also installs the client-side interface as the authorized application.
+This not only launches the shared service for the cluster, but also installs the client-side interface as the reference application.

     ::: tip ComfyUI Launcher
     ComfyUI Shared contains a web launcher component to facilitate the management of related services and resources.
 The administrator needs to configure and start the service from the ComfyUI Launcher.